Trusttobitcoin/Lightning-Address-Server/README.md

         proxy_pass http://localhost:5002;
     }
 }
+Test and reload nginx configuration:

+bash
+Copy code
-Test the configuration and reload nginx: sudo nginx -t sudo systemctl reload nginx
+sudo nginx -t
+sudo systemctl reload nginx
 Usage
-Run the Lightning Address Server:
+Running the Server
+bash
+Copy code
 python3 app.py
-Your Lightning Address Server is now running.
-You can test it by visiting the following URL: http://your-domain.com/.well-known/lnurlp/your-username
+Now, the LightningID-Server is running on your machine.
+Test it by visiting the following URL: http://your-domain.com/.well-known/lnurlp/your-username

+Contributing
+Contributions are welcome!
+Feel free to fork the repository, make your changes, and submit a pull request.

+License
+This project is licensed under the MIT License.